How to disarm a toxic person.

-Another is a retreat, rethink and then respond only if you have to, and only respond once.
+Retreat, rethink and then respond only if you have to, and only respond once.

-If you have to because of children.
+Suppose you have to because of children.
 Messages or email.
 Save them print them to keep everything documented.
 This is to help you if the narcissist catches you off guard in person, which they’ll probably try to do if they’re not getting an emotional response or any response/ reaction from you.

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.